Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - support organizations, communities and individuals in the development of their capacity to participate in, and contribute to, government-sponsored initiatives promoting French language and cultures

 - coordinate a cohesive approach to the ongoing development and improvement of government services in French

-- support ministries in promoting existing Government of Alberta initiatives to provide services to the French-speaking Albertans
+- support ministries in promoting Government of Alberta initiatives to provide services to the French-speaking Albertans

 The Francophone Secretariat:

-- serves as the liaison between the government and the Alberta Francophonie
+- serves as the liaison between the provincial government and the Alberta Francophonie

 - clarifies and represents the needs of the French-speaking Albertans within government, with various ministries and agencies

 - coordinates and implements Alberta’s French Policy

 - represents Alberta and Alberta’s Francophonie in organizations such as the Ministers' Council on the Canadian Francophonie

 - participates in the negotiation and implementation of federal-provincial agreements as it relates to government engagement with the Francophonie in Alberta and the provision of government services in French

 On June 14, 2017, following a period of consultations with both internal and community stakeholders, the Government of Alberta unveiled a French policy that guides government ministries in enhancing services in French and supports the vitality of the Francophonie in Alberta.

 French is one of Canada’s two official languages and a vibrant component of its diversity.
 French is also the most widely spoken language in Alberta after English and its use is projected to continue to grow in the years to come.
 This will result in more requests for services in French in Alberta.